 John Holler's practice focuses on helping clients navigate complex antitrust issues.
-Mr. Holler represents clients across a range of industries in government merger and conduct investigations and in civil antitrust litigation.
-Prior to joining Arnold & Porter, Mr. Holler worked as a trial attorney at the Antitrust Division of the US Department of Justice.
-While at DOJ, Mr. Holler played a key role in nearly a dozen civil antitrust investigations and two merger litigations (Anthem-Cigna and Sabre-Farelogix).
+He represents clients across a range of industries in government merger and conduct investigations and in civil antitrust litigation.
+Prior to joining Arnold & Porter, John worked as a trial attorney at the Antitrust Division of the U.S. Department of Justice (DOJ).
+While at DOJ Antitrust, he played a key role in nearly a dozen civil antitrust investigations and two merger litigations (Anthem-Cigna and Sabre-Farelogix).

-Mr. Holler is a graduate of The University of Chicago Law School and Pomona College.
-While in law school, Mr. Holler interned at DOJ Antitrust's Chicago office.
-Between college and law school, Mr. Holler worked as an honors paralegal in the Federal Trade Commission's Bureau of Competition, working on antitrust matters and for the Director of the Bureau of Competition.
+John is a graduate of The University of Chicago Law School and Pomona College.
+While in law school, he interned at DOJ Antitrust's Chicago office.
+Between college and law school, he was an honors paralegal in the Federal Trade Commission's Bureau of Competition, working on antitrust matters and for the Director of the Bureau of Competition.

 - J.D., with honors, University of Chicago Law School, 2016